-Figure 9.2: Number of NRENs offering education-related services
+Figure 9.2: Number of NRENs offering education-related services.
 The majority of NRENs offer services that specifically target education, and the figure even shows a slight increase over the years.
 Note that the extent of the commitment differs, as becomes clear in Figure 9.3 and Table 9.2.
 Only NRENs for which consistent information was available are counted in this figure.

-According to the 2022 TF-EDU survey.
-The figure shows all European NRENs that provided information as well as some international NRENs that participated in the survey (on the right: CERNET- China, KRENA - Kyrgystan, RedCLARA - Latin America, RNP -Brazil, SINET - Japan, CEDIA - Ecuador), which allows a glimpse beyond the confines of the European NREN community.
+Figure 9.3: Number of education services provided and in development, by NREN according to the 2022 TF-EDU survey.
+The figure shows all European NRENs that provided information as well as some international NRENs that participated in the survey (on the right), which allows a glimpse beyond the confines of the European NREN community.
 Clearly, the portfolio size of education services differs considerably between NRENs.
 The TF-EDU surveys asked about the maturity level of the services on offer.
 In this figure, these data have been condensed into services on offer (mature service-level services) and offers in development (services in initiative or project phase).